-COVID-19: During the current situation we find ourselves in, I am unable to offer face to face counselling but can offer phone or video counselling.
+COVID-19: During the current situation we find ourselves in, I am can offer phone or video counselling using Zoom or Skype.

 Person Centred Therapy can be effective in helping many different issues including anxiety, depression, relationship issues, bereavement, feeling lost or suicidal.
 It may not even be apparent what the issue is, only that something doesn't feel right.
 There can be many different reasons why we can find ourselves not enjoying life the way we might want to.
 Whatever's going on for you, it can be hugely beneficial to find a counsellor who will be there to listen in a non judgemental way.

 Realising you need some help can feel really difficult.
 Taking that first step in finding a suitable counsellor to work with is a real beginning.
 I am a passionate believer in the Person Centred Approach and the positive effects it can bring.
 Once you commit to the counselling process you are on the road to bringing about positive change.
 My job is to enable you to do that.

 I am a qualified Person Centred Counsellor and Accredited member of the British Association for Counselling and Psychotherapy.
 I offer face to face counselling in two locations: Morningside, South Edinburgh and Carluke, South Lanarkshire.
 The rooms I use in both places are comfortable and private with good transport links and parking nearby.
 I am also a qualified Counselling Supervisor and have worked as part time tutor with Glasgow Clyde College.
 I have experience working as a counsellor with FDAMH, Falkirk's Mental Health Charity; CCHDP in Carluke and Hear for You in Lanark as well as offering 'Brief Therapy' for 'Employee Assistance Programmes'.
 I have developed and delivered training for SAMH and trained Unison staff in counselling techniques as well as being involved in working with students on the HND in counselling at GCC Anniesland campus.